 If you have any repairs to do, the cost will go up a bit to address the imperfections.
 This is a good idea to do before applying a new texture.
 Repairs usually range from as low as $100 to around $1,000 if the damage is extensive.

 Water damage is a common issue in older ceilings.
 If you do encounter water damage, make sure there is no mold in the area.
 If there is, you might need to hire a specialist to remove the mold before you get started.
-A mold removal service could cost around $2,000 – 2,500 if the water damage and mold is severe.
+A mold removal service could cost around $2,000 to $2,500 if the water damage and mold are severe.

 The cost to repair a ceiling will be much less if it’s done at the same time as scraping the ceiling and applying a new texture due to the efficiency of doing all the projects at the same time.

 Check out how much ceiling repairs generally cost before you scrape your old ceiling.